 In general, transfer credit will be accepted for degree credit only if the courses completed are equivalent in content to those offered at SMU and if the university's school of business at which the courses were completed is accredited by The Association to Advance Collegiate Schools of Business (AACSB International).
-In the case of transfer credit completed at a junior college, only those courses with equivalents at the first-year and sophomore level at SMU (1000- and 2000-level courses) and a maximum of 3 hours for Business Law will be accepted for degree credit.
+In the case of transfer credit completed at a junior college, only those courses with equivalents at the first-year and sophomore level at SMU (1000- and 2000-level courses) will be accepted for degree credit.
 The Cox School will grant a maximum of 3 or 6 credit hours for transferred Introductory Accounting.

-Prior to matriculation, the Cox School of Business will accept transfer business credit toward the B.B.A. degree from schools accredited by AACSB-International regardless of the student's classification.
+Prior to matriculation, the Cox School of Business will accept transfer business credit toward the B.B.A. degree from schools accredited by AACSB International regardless of the student's classification.